aviksinha1982/Multivariate-QQ-Causality-V1.0/README.md

 This code is a part of the manuscript "Modeling Renewable Energy Market Performance under Climate Policy Uncertainty: A Novel Multivariate Quantile Causality Analysis".

 This code is developed in Excel VBA Macro with Matlab integration.
 The data should be kept in a .csv format with the required variables only.
 Keeping extra variables will hinder the Macro from running.

+The code will produce both Unconditional and Conditional causality test outcomes.
+So, the dependent variable (Y), independent variables (X), and the control variable (CONTROL) are to be put in a .csv file for uploading.

-The first version of the code assumes lag length to be 1.
+The first version of the code needs a lag length of 1.

-The transformations to be used:
+The transformations to be used: REN, GB, INN: No Transformation || INF, VIX, CPU: Log Transformation

-REN: No Transformation

-GB: No Transformation

-INN: No Transformation

-INF: Log Transformation

-VIX: Log Transformation

-CPU: Log Transformation